 - Employees can send reminders and notifications to ensure that employees remember to clock in and out.
 Auto clock out is also included.

-- Direct, seamless integrations with QuickBooks Online – all you need to do is make sure your employees are clocking in and out!
+- Direct, seamless integrations with QuickBooks Online and Gusto – all you need to do is make sure your employees are clocking in and out!

 Ultimately, Connecteam’s time clock and scheduling technology means that employers can cut out any payroll-related discrepancies.